The easiest way to get live local news in real-time during disasters is often from broadcast TV news coverage.

 A TV antenna might seem like an anachronism; something no longer needed, especially with the plethora of streaming services available today.
 But, in the past year or so, I’ve been so glad to have access to free broadcast TV through my antenna.

 The reason is this: Broadcast TV is the most reliable medium for getting real-time news in times of crisis, surpassed only by a battery-powered radio (because that will work even if the power goes out).

 I live in Santa Monica, or basically, Los Angeles, CA. Last year we had brush fires so close that ash fell from the sky.
 This year we had riots and looters blocks away from our home and then more fires.
-Oh, then there's the pandemic of course.
+Then there was the pandemic of course.

-In all of those cases, we relied on free broadcast TV to get the latest local news in real-time.
-Everything turned out fine for us, but live local TV coverage was key for keeping us immediately informed of the situation.
+In all of those cases, we relied on free broadcast TV to get the latest local and national news in real-time.
+Live local TV coverage was key for keeping us immediately informed of the situation.

 So, as part of good disaster preparedness, I’d recommend first visiting the Station Finder to see if there are broadcast strong TV signals in your area.
 If there are, you can get a low-cost indoor antenna.
 Set it up to make sure you can receive local stations.
 The next time your cable or Internet goes out during a crisis, you’ll be glad you have broadcast TV as a backup! – Brian